 Prior to Covid-19, one in four children were unable to swim 25 metres by the end of primary school.
 As a result of the pandemic, lockdowns and restrictions, this is expected to increase to three in five children by the 2025-26 academic year.
 Since the pandemic, 206 swimming pools have closed either permanently or temporarily.
-Current trends suggest that the number of available swimming pools and facilities could decrease by more than 40% by the end of the decade17, reducing the available opportunities for all to engage in swimming.
+Current trends suggest that the number of available swimming pools and facilities could decrease by more than 40% by the end of the decade, reducing the available opportunities for all to engage in swimming.
 Covid-19 restrictions have meant that 1.88 million children across all year groups will have missed out on swimming participation during the 2020/21 academic year, according to research from Swim England.
 It predicts that almost 1.2 million children leaving primary school between 2021 and 2026 will be unable to swim.
-Since the end of the end of the end of the decade17, reducing the available opportunities for all to engage in swimming.